 Immigrant’s Family History

-The family history helps the U.S Citizenship and Immigration Services to establish the identity of the applicant.
+The family history helps the U.S. Citizenship and Immigration Services (USCIS) to establish the identity of the applicant.
 The questions also help the government understand the household size of the applicant.
 Examples of questions to expect under this category include:

 - What are your parents’ last names according to the birth documents?